 Le Corbusier’s came up with this designed as a prototype for the mass production of housing.
 It consists of concrete slabs supported by a little number of thin, reinforced columns of concrete around the edges with a stairway for easy access to each floor.
 This design ruled out the load-bearing walls and the supporting beams used for the ceilings.
 It became the foundation for the open plans and curtain wall facades found in modern engineering.

-There you go the historical designs which shaped our present world and will be a core foundation for futuristic designs.
+There you go, the historical designs which shaped our present world will be a core foundation for futuristic designs.